How to Survive a Terrorist Attack: Prepare, Plan, and Survive

 Remember that while you don’t want to be too paranoid, you do want to prepare for the worst (and hope for the best).
 Even if you see a major terrorist attack in your lifetime, the chances of you being personally impacted by this are very, very low.
-However, by spending just a little time on preparedness, you can dramatically improve you and your family’s chances of survival in the event of an attack.
+However, by spending just a little time on preparing for terrorist attacks, you can dramatically improve you and your family’s chances of survival.

 - Natural Disaster Survival Guide: Your Emergency Checklist

 - Emergency Food Supply And Storage: The Survival Guide